Closing Ceremony of CyberBridge Held in Rome: A Strategic Training Project for Digital Resilience in Africa

 Within this framework, the Med-Or Italian Foundation continues to expand its role across the African continent, where it operates to strengthen institutional partnerships and promote high-impact initiatives in key economic and industrial sectors for development.
 Through structured programmes of advanced training and institutional capacity building, as demonstrated by the CyberBridge project, the Foundation contributes to the development of local expertise and capabilities.

-Today, the Foundation is engaged in an expanding portfolio of initiatives in Africa focusing on cybersecurity, the blue economy, sustainable agriculture, critical raw materials, climate resilience, and diplomatic training.
+Today, the Foundation is engaged in an expanding portfolio of initiatives in Africa focusing on cybersecurity, the blue economy, sustainable agriculture, critical materials, climate resilience, and diplomatic training.